What is Endpoint Security?

 Organizations want fast and continuous detection, prevention, and response.
 That requires unobstructed visibility across all endpoints and the ability to prevent sophisticated attacks in real-time and block persistent attackers from compromising their environments and stealing data.

 CrowdStrike offers a new approach to endpoint security.
-Unlike traditional security solutions, CrowdStrike’s Falcon Endpoint Protection Enterprise unifies the technologies required to successfully stop breaches, including true next-gen antivirus and endpoint detection and response (EDR), managed threat hunting, and threat intelligence automation, delivered via a single lightweight agent.
+Unlike traditional security or network security solutions, CrowdStrike’s endpoint security solution unifies the technologies required to successfully stop breaches, including true next-gen antivirus and endpoint detection and response (EDR), managed threat hunting, and threat intelligence automation, delivered via a single lightweight agent.
 Falcon Enterprise includes the following modules:

 - CrowdStrike’s NGAV solution, Falcon Prevent™, has a 100 percent rating for detecting both known and unknown samples of malware with a false positive rate of zero percent.
 Falcon Prevent is the industry’s first “NGAV Approved” endpoint solutions, as noted by Gartner, Forrester, and other industry analysts.